-- A five-day intensive lab — focused on screenwriting, the creative process, and the business of film — to take place in March 2020
+- A five-day intensive lab — focused on screenwriting, the creative process, and the business of film — to take place online in March 2021

 - Mentorship from TIFF programming teams and expert guests